nemaload/nemashow/README.md

 #HDFWeb Specification
 This document describes HDFWeb, a system designed to allow remote viewing of raster images stored in the HDF5 file format in-browser.

-This software is being developed for NEMALOAD's visualizations, however in later releases a goal is more generality.

-This software is pre-alpha, so all of this is subject to change quite often.
+This software is pre-alpha, so this document is subject to change.

 ##Purpose